PADI Rescue Diver – Build Confidence and Safety Underwater

 Trusted by Sydney divers who want confidence, preparedness and the skill to help others underwater.

-Small groups for real coaching – just 8 divers per instructor, giving you personal guidance, safer training and more time to build confidence.
+Small groups for real coaching – giving you personal guidance, safer training and more time to build confidence.

 Hands-on rescue scenarios – practise self-rescue, stress management and diver rescues in realistic situations.